 Background: Artists Sallie Bowen and Patti Henry:

 Henry features her pets in her interior scenes.
 She also has a “slant” on the architectural historic landscape.
-Bowen is intrigued by botanical subjects: cabbage, a particular horse chestnut tree, and Butte.
+In contrast, Bowen is intrigued by botanical subjects: cabbage, a particular horse chestnut tree, and Butte.
 Southwest Montana scenery is varied and compelling.
-Prominent in this watercolor show is Bowen’s “Marcus Daly Legacy“.
+Hence, prominent in this watercolor show is Bowen’s “Marcus Daly Legacy“, a piece representing Butte’s rich mining history.
 It is a composite of buildings and monuments one might find in historic uptown Butte.